kiyoon/version-pioneer/README.md

 | [![pytest](https://img.shields.io/badge/pytest-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)](https://github.com/pytest-dev/pytest) [![doctest](https://img.shields.io/badge/doctest-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)](https://docs.python.org/3/library/doctest.html) | [![Actions status](https://github.com/kiyoon/version-pioneer/workflows/Tests/badge.svg)](https://github.com/kiyoon/version-pioneer/actions) [![codecov](https://codecov.io/gh/kiyoon/version-pioneer/graph/badge.svg?token=QS5JX9VTPM)](https://codecov.io/gh/kiyoon/version-pioneer) |
 | [![uv](https://img.shields.io/badge/uv-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)](https://github.com/astral-sh/uv) | [![Actions status](https://github.com/kiyoon/version-pioneer/workflows/Check%20pip%20compile%20sync/badge.svg)](https://github.com/kiyoon/version-pioneer/actions) |

-## Background

-[Versioneer](https://github.com/python-versioneer/python-versioneer) finds the closest git tag like `v1.2.3` and generates a version string like `1.2.3+4.gxxxxxxx.dirty`.

-- `1.2.3` is the closest git tag.
-- `+4` is the number of commits since the tag.
-- `gxxxxxxx` is the git commit hash (without the leading `g`).
-- `.dirty` is appended if the working directory is dirty (i.e. has uncommitted changes).

-[setuptools-scm](https://github.com/pypa/setuptools-scm) is a similar tool, but with some differences:

-- How the version string is rendered: `1.2.3+4.gxxxxxxx.dirty` vs `1.2.4.dev4+gxxxxxxx`
-    - No `.dirty` in setuptools-scm.
-    - Infer the next version number (i.e. 1.2.4 instead of 1.2.3).
-- The `_version.py` file is always a constant in setuptools-scm.
-    - Versioneer can dynamically generate the version string at runtime, so it's always up-to-date.
-Useful for development (pip install -e .).
-    - Setuptools-scm won't ever change the version string after installation.
-You need to reinstall to update the version string.

-## ❓ Why this fork?

-I have used versioneer for years, and I like the format and dynamic resolution of versions for development.
-However,

-1. It doesn't support any build backends other than `setuptools` (like `pdm`, `hatchling`, `poetry`, `maturin`, `scikit-build`, etc.)
-2. It doesn't support projects that are not Python (like Rust, Chrome Extension, etc.).

-Every time I had to figure out how to integrate a new VCS versioning plugin but they all work differently and produce different version strings.
-GitHub Actions and other tools may not work with all different version format.
-Different language usually expects different format, and it's especially hard to make it compatible for mixed language projects.

-The original versioneer is 99% boilerplate code to make it work with all legacy setuptools configurations, trying to "generate" code depending on the configuration, etc..
-But the core functionality is simple: just get version from git tag and format it.
-I had to leverage this logic to integrate Versioneer in every project I had.

-**🧗🏽  Version-Pioneer is a general-purpose Versioneer that works with any language and any build system.**
+**🧗🏽  Version-Pioneer is a general-purpose Git tag-based version manager that works with any language and any build system.**

 - 🧑‍🍳 **Highly customisable**: It's an easy-to-read script.
 Literally a simple python script which you can customise version format or anything as you need.
 - 🐍 Runs with Python 3.8+
 - ❌📦 No dependencies like package, config file etc. It runs with one python file.
 - ⭕ Works with any build backend with hooks.
 - 🦀 Works with any language, not just Python.
-    - Support for new version formats like `"digits"` that generates digits-only version string like `1.2.3.4` instead of `1.2.3+4.gxxxxxxx`.
+    - Version format `"digits"` generates digits-only version string like `1.2.3.4` instead of `1.2.3+4.gxxxxxxx`.
 Useful for multi-language projects, Chrome Extension, etc. because their versioning standard is different.
 - 🩹 Can resolve version even when the git info is missing.
     - Downloaded from GitHub Releases?
 Read from the directory name.
         - The `parentdir_prefix` is automatically resolved from `pyproject.toml`'s source URL etc.
     - sdist built without writing a resolved versionfile?
         - Read from PKG-INFO.
 - 🔢 New version formats like `"pep440-master"` that shows the distance from the tag to master/main, and the master to the current branch.
+    - E.g. `1.2.3+4.gxxxxxxx.5.gxxxxxxx`
 - </> API provided for complete non-vendored mode support.
     - With Versioneer you still had to install a `_version.py` script in your project, but Version-Pioneer is able to be installed as a package.
 - 💻 CLI tool to get version string, execute the `_version.py` versionscript, and test your setup.

 ## 🏃 Quick Start (script not vendored, with build backend plugins)